Galz648/supermarket-rest-api/README.md

 ## 🔄 Type Generation

-This project uses Husky to automatically generate TypeScript types from the NestJS OpenAPI schema on pre-commit.
+This project provides scripts to generate TypeScript types from the NestJS OpenAPI schema.
 This ensures that the message queue consumer and other components have access to the latest API types.

 ### How it works

-1. When you commit changes, a pre-commit hook runs
+1. Run `bun run generate-types` to generate the TypeScript types
-2. If the backend is running, it fetches the OpenAPI schema
+2. It fetches the OpenAPI schema from the backend (ensure the backend is running)
 3. It generates TypeScript types in the `shared/types` directory
-4. The generated types are added to your commit

 ### Manual type generation